python-websockets/websockets/docs/topics/memory.rst

 You should keep these buffers small.
 Increasing them can help with spiky workloads but it can also backfire because it delays backpressure.

-* In the :mod:`asyncio` implementation, there is no library-level read buffer.
+* In the :mod:`asyncio` implementation, there is no library-level read buffer for plain TCP connections.
+There is a 256 KiB read buffer for TLS connections, plus 32KiB on Windows with the default event loop.

   There is a write buffer.
 The ``write_limit`` argument of :func:`~asyncio.client.connect` and :func:`~asyncio.server.serve` controls its